- Community Life

 Support Our Students (SOS)

-Rochester College is committed to helping students succeed in their collegiate journeys by supporting the whole student – body, mind, and spirit – within a Christian setting.
+Rochester University is committed to helping students succeed in their collegiate journeys by supporting the whole student – body, mind, and spirit – within a Christian setting.
 We recognize that college brings unique challenges and opportunities for each student.
 We are here to support you!
 We have a variety of campus-wide resources that offer support.Learn More